cadazab/Thesis/Thesis.md

 In general, the heavier the particle you want to produce, the higher must be the energy of the collision.

 ## The Standard model
 What is matter made of?, What are the basic building blocks of the universe that form all the atoms, molecules, proteins, planets, stars, and the life itself?.
-Particle physics studies this question, and within his studies was developed the **standard model**, the physical theory that describes the properties and behaviors of particles at a subatomic scale, whose predictions have been successfully confirmed numerous times in the laboratory.
+Particle physics studies this question, and within his studies was developed the **standard model**, the physical theory that describes the properties and behaviors of particles at a subatomic scale.